BREATHTAKING-A Cornetto and a Voice Entwined

 Bruce Dickey can be heard on countless recordings.
 His solo CD (Quel lascivissimo cornetto...) on Accent with the ensemble Tragicomedia was awarded the Diapason d’or.
 His second solo CD, entitled La Bella Minuta, was released on the Passacaille label in 2011, and was described as, “simply a brilliant recording”.

 In addition to performing, Bruce Dickey is much in demand as a teacher, both of the cornetto and of seventeenth-century performance practice.
 In addition to his regular class at the Schola Cantorum he has taught at the Royal Conservatory in The Hague, the Accademia Chigiana in Siena, and the Early Music Institute at Indiana University, as well as master classes in the United States, Canada, Europe and Japan.
 He is also active in research on performance practice, and has published, together with Michael Collver, a catalog of the surviving cornetto repertoire, and, together with trumpeter Edward Tarr, a book on historical wind articulation.
-In 1997, together with his wife Candace Smith, he founded Artemisia Editions, a small publishing house which produces editions of music from 17th-century Italian convents.
+In 1997, together with his wife Candace Smith, he founded Artemisia Editions, a small publishing house that produces editions of music from 17th-century Italian convents.
+They now work with musical writers, literary translators, and print companies to produce music books.

 In 1981, Bruce Dickey moved to Italy, partly to be closer to the origins and source materials for his instrument and its music.
 He currently lives with his wife and daughter in a country house, surrounded by vineyards, outside of Bologna, home of the original Concerto Palatino.